BackToTheFutureTech/Front-end/README.md

 ## Overview

-It has been designed and built with mobile-first reponsive principles in mind.
+It has been designed and built with mobile-first responsive principles in mind.
 Below are screenshots to show just that.
 ### Laptop Screen